opsmill/infrahub/docs/infrahubctl/infrahubctl-run.md

 * `--branch TEXT`: Branch on which to run the script.  [default: main]
 * `--concurrent INTEGER`: Maximum number of requests to execute at the same time.  [env var: INFRAHUBCTL_CONCURRENT_EXECUTION; default: 4]
 * `--timeout INTEGER`: Timeout in sec  [env var: INFRAHUBCTL_TIMEOUT; default: 60]
+* `--extra-params TEXT`: Additional parameters to send to the script in the format: 'key1=value1,key2=value2'.
 * `--install-completion`: Install completion for the current shell.
 * `--show-completion`: Show completion for the current shell, to copy it or customize the installation.
 * `--help`: Show this message and exit.